-Getting a section 112 rejection can be very frustrating.
-There are a few things you can do to help prevent a rejection.
+Getting a Section 112 rejection can be very frustrating.
+Based on our experience, there are a few things you can do to help prevent a rejection.
 These tips are for avoiding ambiguous claim terms, a proper antecedent basis, and relative and exemplary terminology.

 Aim for proper antecedent basis

 Choosing the right antecedent basis can go a long way toward avoiding Section 112 rejections in the patent prosecution process.
 For example, if you are writing an application for a computer-implemented invention, you might want to avoid claiming a technological feat that requires a computer or a lot of programming.
 Instead, you might want to focus on identifying a technological problem and claiming a solution to that problem.
 This will allow you to avoid the pitfalls associated with the more generic inventions.